Our commitments – Modern Slavery Act Transparency Statement

 Our relevant processes and procedures include, but are not limited to the following:

-• The public and our employees have access to the Bank’s whistleblowing hotline and website, both of which are managed by an external vendor to provide an avenue for our employees to anonymously report or raise concerns on suspected unethical or corrupt behaviour.
+• The public and our employees have access to the Group’s whistleblowing hotline and website, both of which are managed by an external vendor to provide an avenue to anonymously report or raise concerns on suspected unethical or corrupt behaviour.

-• We expect our third-party service providers/vendors and their supply chain to share our Values, act with integrity in their business activities and comply with laws.
-Our employees are also expected to communicate our expectation on modern slavery to potential associated persons, or any third-party service providers or vendors.
+• We require our third-party service providers/vendors and their supply chain to share our Values, act with integrity in their business activities and comply with laws.
+The requirements are communicated to third-party service providers or vendors.

-Employees are required to complete an internal staff training programme to raise awareness on modern slavery, including completing a refresher training once every two years to keep abreast of the latest developments and obligations to combat modern slavery.
-The training includes relevant examples on modern slavery and self-assessments to establish the importance of implementing and enforcing effective systems and processes to mitigate slavery and human trafficking risks within our supply chain.
+All employees are required to complete a training programme that raises awareness of modern slavery and to complete a refresher training once every two years to keep abreast of the latest developments and obligations to combat modern slavery.
+The training establishes the importance of implementing and enforcing effective systems and processes to mitigate slavery and human trafficking risks within our operations and supply chain and incorporates relevant examples of modern slavery and self-assessments.

 Measuring effectiveness of actions

-Additionally, we perform ongoing due diligence reviews on our current outsourced and third-party service providers, which includes addressing the modern slavery risk in our supply chains.
+Additionally, we perform ongoing due diligence reviews on our current outsourced and third-party service providers, which include addressing the modern slavery risk in our supply chains.

 Consultation